boom-army/docs/content/en/blog/build-diary-18/index.md

 - A Messaging experience aligned with Telegram or WhatsApp secured by NFTS
 - On-chain DAO voting integrated directly in app via NFT & wallet
-- Staking mechanisms that allow
+- Staking mechanisms that allow lockup and commitment validation
-- UX focused on Solana centric communication
+- UX entirely focused on Solana centric on-chain functionality

 ### NFT Messaging updates